mccordryan/firebaseui-react/README.md

 }
 ```

+Scope names are determined by the provider themselves, and can be found online with a quick search (i.e. Facebook Provider Scopes List)
 **Sign In Flow**

 You can set the sign in flow on third party providers to use either a redirect or a popup: